 Third, Pragli integrates with your calendar(s) to automatically show your availability.

-Once you know that someone is available, Pragli provides two main ways of speaking with teammates.
-Both are extremely fast and support audio, video, and screen share (including multiple people screen sharing at once).
+Once you know that someone is available, Pragli provides rooms for speaking with teammates.

-First, channels.
-Think of channels like virtual conference rooms or private offices.
+Think of rooms like virtual conference rooms or private offices.
 You can make channels like #team-infra, #stand-up, #water-cooler, or #office-doug.

 Pragli helps teammates build closeness / culture and feel less lonely